 Important: if you are new to weight lifting, start even the 'proper' lifting with smaller weights you can easily manage and work your way up slowly, over a period of days, weeks or even months.
 No need to rush into an injury, you won't impress anybody with pulling your back doing 120 kilo deadlifts.
 Be sensible and if you are ever in doubt, just ask.
 There are plenty of PTs lingering around in any commercial gym and also, most of the buff people in gyms are more than happy to give you unsolicited advice.

 You might also need to consider looking at the best ways to lose weight if you have not exercised for years.
+Or, if you want those abs to really pop, check out our top tips on how to lose belly fat fast(er).

 Muscles worked: calves, thighs, glutes, core/abs, lower back, traps, rhomboids